okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-api-service-integration/main/index.md

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
 * A service app that needs to access Okta APIs for your customer
 * The API service integration feature enabled in your org.
-Contact your Okta account team or ask us on our [forum](https://devforum.okta.com/).
+Contact your Okta account team to enable the feature.

 > **Note:** Currently, Okta only supports OAuth APIs listed in [Scopes and supported endpoints](/docs/implement-oauth-for-okta/main/#scopes-and-supported-endpoints).
 We're working towards supporting scopes for all Okta API endpoints.